RealTimeGenomics/rtg-core/doc/README.txt

 Quick Start Instructions
 ========================

-RTG software is delivered as a Java application accessed via a wrapper script that allows a user to customize initial memory allocation and other configuration options.
+RTG software is delivered as a command-line Java application accessed via a wrapper script that allows a user to customize initial memory allocation and other configuration options.
 It is recommended that these wrapper scripts be used rather than directly accessing the Java JAR.

 For individual use, follow these quick start instructions.

+No-JRE:

+  The no-JRE distribution does not include a Java Runtime Environment and instead uses the system-installed Java.
+Ensure that at the command line you can enter 'java -version' and that this command reports a java version of 1.7 or higher before proceeding with the steps below.
+This may require setting your PATH environment variable to include the location of an appropriate version of java.

 Linux/MacOS X: